janko/sequel-activerecord_connection/README.md

 database transaction.
 This is because transactions are tied to the database connection; if one connection opens a transaction, this doesn't affect queries executed on a different connection, even if both connections are used in the same ruby process.

 With this library, transactions and queries can be seamlessly combined between Active Record and Sequel.

-In Rails context, there are additional considerations for a Sequel connection to play nicely.
-Connecting and disconnecting would have to go in lockstep with Active Record, to make commands such as `rails db:create` and `rails db:drop` work.
-You'd also need to find a way for system tests and the app running in the background to share the same database connection, which is something Sequel wasn't designed for.
-Reusing Active Record's connection means (dis)connecting and sharing between threads is all handled automatically.

 ## Installation